-Figure 1-2 Single Piston Engine (Explode View)
+Figure 1-2 Single Piston Engine (Exploded View)

 The capabilities available in Motion also help you search for better design alternatives.
 A better design alternative is very much problem dependent.
-It is critical that a design problem be clearly defined by the designer up front before searching for better design alternatives.
-For the engine example, a better alternative can be a design that reveals:
+It is critical that a design objective be clearly defined by the designer up front before searching for better design alternatives.
+For the engine example, a better design alternative could be a design that reveals: